Vyral/joe-mendoza-podcast/_posts/2018-11-06-real-estate-raw-cole-realty-resource.md

 22:10- Final thoughts from Tyler.

 Thanks again to Tyler for taking the time to join me on this episode.
-If you have any questions for Tyler in the meantime, feel free to give him a call at (800) 800-3271.
+If you have any questions for Tyler in the meantime, feel free to give him a call at (800) 800-3271. **Be sure to mention I heard it through "Joe Mendoza" for VIP service and discounts! &nbsp;**

 If you have any other questions for me, don’t hesitate to reach out by giving me a call or sending me an email.
 I look forward to hearing from you soon!